Induced entanglement entropy of harmonic oscillators in noncommutative phase space: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this paper, we study the quantum entropy and entanglement of the ground state of the $2D$ harmonic oscillators in noncommutative phase space.
-By virtue of the deformation quantization method, we obtain the Wigner functions of the harmonic oscillators.
-We propose a definition of the quantum R\'{e}nyi entropy by the Wigner functions in noncommutative phase space.
-Using the R\'{e}nyi entropy, we calculate the quantum entropy of the harmonic oscillators.
-We find that the entropy of the whole system equals zero, and the entropy of the reduced states maybe nonzero.
+In this paper, we study the entanglement entropy of the $2D$ isotropic harmonic oscillators in noncommutative phase space.
+By virtue of the deformation quantization method, we obtain the Wigner functions of the harmonic oscillators in NCPS.
+We propose a new definition of the quantum R\'{e}nyi entropy based on Wigner functions in noncommutative phase space.
+Using the R\'{e}nyi entropy, we calculate the quantum entropy of the ground state of the harmonic oscillators.
+We find that in noncommutative phase space, the entropy of the whole system equals zero, but the entropy of the reduced states can be nonzero for some values of the noncommutative parameters.
 This means that the whole system is in a pure state while the reduced states are mixed states.
 So the $2D$ isotropic harmonic oscillators can be entangled in noncommutative phase space.
-This is an entanglement-like effect caused by the noncommutativity of the phase space.
-To our knowledge, this effect has not been reported in the literatures.
-We also derive the upper bound of the entanglement entropy.
+This is a new entanglement-like effect caused by the noncommutativity of the phase space.
+On the other hand, for some special values of the noncommutative parameters, the entanglement can vanish.
+So one may determine the values of the noncommutative parameters by measuring the entanglement of the oscillator system.
+To our knowledge, these results have not been reported in the literatures.

-One can also use this method to calculate the entanglement entropy for the excited states of the harmonic oscillators in the noncommutative phase space, but usually the results are much more complex.
-We also use the Tsallis entropy to analyse the entanglement entropy of the harmonic oscillators in noncommutative phase space.
-The result is similar to that of the R\'{e}nyi entropy.
+One can also use this method to calculate the entanglement entropy for the excited states of the harmonic oscillators in the noncommutative phase space.
+But usually, the calculations will be very cumbersome, and the results will be much more complex.

+In fact, one can also transform the coordinate operators in noncommutative phase space into those in normal commutative phase space via the so-called Seiberg-Witten maps, and then calculate the quantum entropy of the physical systems.
+But usually the transformations are not unitary.
+Quantum entropy is just invariant under unitary transformations.
+Here we use the Wigner functions directly to calculate the quantum entropy of the physical systems in noncommutative phase space, and do not have to rely on these kinds of non-unitary transformations.

 Our results and methods can be generalized to the cases of other physical systems in higher-dimensional noncommutative phase space.
 Since the quantum entanglement has many applications in quantum information and other physical areas, we hope that our results can help to study the physical properties of noncommutative phase space.
 One can also use these results to test the entanglement of the harmonic oscillators and then examine the noncommutativity of the phase space by designing some experiments.